 Inform residents about the ecologic benefits to reducing water softener salt use; shift operation times of large pumps or activities so as to secure a cheaper electrical rate; purchase cheaper 'interruptable rate' electricity; install a peaking generator for load shaving/cost savings as well as backup power.
 Report ductile drinking water pipe under BP 15.8

-Report savings from reduced fluoride levels; evaluate pump efficiency, repair or upgrade to efficient ones and report on anticipated cost savings.
+Report savings from reduced fluoride levels; evaluate pump efficiency, repair or upgrade to efficient ones and report on anticipated cost savings; launch a rebate program for residents to optimize, upgrade or remove their water softeners.

 Implement other/longer payback period drinking water facility upgrades such as measurable reduction in chemical use, use of backwash water; soften drinking water and work to eliminate home water softeners.